What is The Customer Research Team?

 Step 1: “know why you’re gathering profiles”

-The first question Renata and the ACE team ask our clients when they want to start profiling consumers is, ‘What outcomes are you looking for?’.
+The first question Renata and the Customer Research Team ask our clients when they want to start profiling consumers is, ‘What outcomes are you looking for?’.
 There are so many uses for consumer profiles that knowing the intended outcome from the very start can help to narrow focus when it comes to the scope and scripting of the research.

 It’s also useful to ask ‘why?’ in order to weed out the teams who understand the genuine business impact of these profiles, from those who just think ‘consumer profiling’ is a sexy buzz-word.
 Even if you need just a basic, high-level form of profiling for your team (and the uses extend far beyond marketing, to customer services, strategy and NPD), having a business need, and not just a vague interest, is important to structuring the project to meet those goals.